jinhucheung/intro/README.md

 # Intro

-Intro add new feature introduction and step-by-step users guide to your rails application.
+Intro brings your rails application to new feature introduction and step-by-step users guide.

 ## License